kragen/derctuo/markdown/stepped-planetary.md

 angular velocity of the planet is 3.52 times lower than it would be for a cycloidal drive driven at the same speed, and its acceleration is thus some 12 times lower than it would be if you drove the planet cage directly.
-However, the planet's center of mass is considerably further from the center of the ring than the thing that moves around in a cycloidal-drive system, compensating somewhat for this advantage.
+However, the planet’s center of mass is considerably further from the center of the ring than the thing that moves around in a cycloidal-drive system, compensating somewhat for this advantage.